anselmoferreira/printer_forensics_source_code/README.md

 The dataset can be found at: http://www.recod.ic.unicamp.br/~anselmo/printer_forensics_dataset/

-We are planning to upload ALL the source code used in GitHub.
+We are planning to upload ALL the source code used in this research in GitHub.

-We will also translate the code and comments to english.
+We will also translate the code and comments to English.
 Sorry, first time making source code available :-(

 2. Classifier used
 ==================